balena-io/pinejs/docs/CustomServerCode.md

 Executes the given models and returns a promise.

 ##### tx
-This should be an open transaction created with db.transaction
+This should be an open transaction created with `db.transaction`.

 ##### models
-This is an array which contains model objects, matching the model object of the config.json file.
+This is an array which contains model objects, matching the model object of the `config.json` file.

 #### deleteModel(vocabulary)
 Deletes the given vocabulary and returns a promise.